Exact thresholds for Ising-Gibbs samplers on general graphs: Proofs

 \section{Proofs}

-In this section we prove Theorems~\ref{t:general}, \ref{t:main} and~\ref{t:ER} while the verification of the $\Vol,\SM$ and $\LM$ conditions is deferred to the following sections.
-We begin by recalling the notion of monotone coupling and the result by Peres-Winkler on censoring.
+In this section we prove Theorems~\ref{tgeneral},~\ref{tmain} and~\ref{tER} while the verification of the $\Vol,\SM$ and $\LM$ conditions is deferred to the following sections.
+We begin by recalling the notion of monotone coupling and the result by Peres--Winkler on censoring.
 We then proceed with the proof of the theorems.

-\subsection{Monotone Coupling}
+\subsection{Monotone coupling}

-For two configurations $X,Y\in\{ - , + \}^V$ we let $X \geq Y$ denote that $X$ is greater than or equal to $Y$ pointwise.
-When all the interactions $\beta_{ij}$ are positive, it is well known that the Ising model is a monotone system under this partial ordering, that is if $X \geq Y$ then,
+For two configurations $X,Y\in\{ -, + \}^V$, we let $X \geq Y$ denote that $X$ is greater than or equal to $Y$ pointwise.
+When all the interactions $\beta_{ij}$ are positive, it is well known that the Ising model\vadjust{\goodbreak} is a monotone system under this partial ordering; that is, if $X \geq Y$ then

-As it is a monotone system there exists a coupling of Markov chains $\{X^x_t\}_{x\in \{ -,+\}^V } $ such that marginally each has the law of the Gibbs Sampler with starting configurations $X_0^x = x$ and further that if $x \geq y$ then for all $t$, $X_t^x \geq X_t^y$.
-This is referred to as the monotone coupling and can be constructed as follows: let $v_1,\ldots$ be a random sequence of vertices updated by the Gibbs Sampler and associate with them iid random variables $U_1,\ldots$ distributed as $U[0,1]$ which determine how the site is updated.
-At the $i$th update the site $v_i$ is updated to $+$ if and to $-$ otherwise.
-It is well known that such transitions preserve the partial ordering which guarantees that if $x \geq y$ then $X_t^x \geq X^y_t$ by the monotonicity of the system.
-In particular this implies that it is enough to bounded the time taken to couple from the all $+$ and all $-$ starting configurations.
+As it is a monotone system, there exists a coupling of Markov chains $\{ X^x_t\}_{x\in\{ -,+\}^V } $ such that marginally, each has the law of the Gibbs sampler with starting configurations $X_0^x = x$, and further, that if $x \geq y$, then for all $t$, $X_t^x \geq X_t^y$.
+This is referred to as the monotone coupling and can be constructed as follows: let $v_1,\ldots$ be a random sequence of vertices updated by the Gibbs sampler and associated with them i.i.d. random variables $U_1,\ldots\,$, distributed as $U[0,1]$, which determine how the site is updated.
+At the $i$th update, the site $v_i$ is updated to $+$ if

+and to $-$ otherwise.
+It is well known that such transitions preserve the partial ordering which guarantees that if $x \geq y$, then $X_t^x \geq X^y_t$ by the monotonicity of the system.
+In particular, this implies that it is enough to bound the time taken to couple from the all $+$ and all $-$ starting configurations.